 Give a name and description for your canvas, then click 'Apply' (don't click 'OK' yet — we're not quite done with the Properties dialog).
 Go to the 'Time' tab and make sure to edit 'End Time'.
 Change '5s' to '2s' — that will make our animation 2 seconds long.

-Synfig Studio can display the time in various formats (Timestamp).
+Good to know : Synfig and time representation Synfig Studio can display the time in various formats (Timestamp).
 You can configure the Timestamp in Preferences.
 If the endtime is not displayed in seconds then go to 'Edit → Preferences → Misc' and change the Timestamp into: (HHh MMm SSs) FFf.
-More about the Timestamp and its settings can be found here.
+More about the Timestamp and its settings can be found here. |

 Now click 'OK', select the Rectangle Tool and create a simple black rectangle that will serve as our background.
 It's not necessary to make it cover the whole canvas.